nabin01/nbook/Linux_Administration/LA_04_Setup_DHCP_Server.md

 ### Step 1: Configure a static IP address

 Your server needs to have a static IP address (as good practice and for saving you from lots of trouble of changing IP addresses later, especially in a real environment).

-If you haven't, see [here]({% post_url 2022-06-21-use-static-ip-address-in-linux %}) for how to configure an interface to use a static IP address.

 ### Step 2: Install the dhcp server